What is a Lay Counselor?

 Enrich and elevate your most dedicated, skillful employees

-Spread core behavioral health counselling skills throughout your organization
+Spread core behavioral health counseling skills throughout your organization

 Our Course Modules:

-By signing up to our EM Consulting Lay Counselor academy your staff will learn the following:
+In the Lay Counselor Academy your staff will learn the following:

 - CBT and Behavioral Activation